alexlobera/leanjs_OLD_NX/src/pages/blog/the-perfect-react-bootcamp-student.md

 <video youtube-id="8C09x9D_4kk" ></video>

-##Why should I learn React?
+##Why should I learn React and/or GraphQL?
 Is it easy to adopt? <a name="react-easy-to-learn"></a>

-We’ll build on your baseline of experience to get you thinking in the React way.
-Throughout the week, you’ll always be coding. **In every unit, you’ll work on a hands-on, practical mini-project so you can learn how to build in React.** [See the 'Introduction to Thinking In React' project on our Github](https://github.com/reactjsacademy/thinking-in-react) - you can try for yourself right now!
+We’ll build on your baseline of experience to get you thinking in the React and GraphQL way.
+Throughout the week, you’ll always be coding. **In every unit, you’ll work on a hands-on, practical mini-project so you can learn how to build in React and GraphQL.**

+[See the 'Introduction to Thinking In React' project on our Github](https://github.com/reactjsacademy/thinking-in-react) - you can try for yourself right now!

 After the [React Bootcamp](/react/training/bootcamp/), you’ll have all the skills you need to implement React best practices and apply it to your companies use case.
 The great thing about React is that it’s adaptable - you can easily adopt in your organisation.
 So if you want to change how your organisation creates UIs for the better, the React Bootcamp is for you.

 Jaron Schulz, a developer from Berlin, had this to say:

-> "I would say, if you are interested and have some basic knowledge about React and JavaScript, you should come to [ReactJS Academy] because it gives you high-quality knowledge in a short amount of time."
+> "I would say, if you are interested and have some basic knowledge about React and JavaScript, you should come to [React GraphQL Academy] because it gives you high-quality knowledge in a short amount of time."

 <video youtube-id="3ILCb7drlis" ></video>

+<marketingcard text="Check out the latest dates for all our GraphQL Courses" to="/graphql/training/" button-text="Learn GraphQL with us!"></marketingcard>

-## Why ReactJS Academy?
+## Why React GraphQL Academy?

-There are loads of reasons to choose RJSA - here’s just a few:
+There are loads of reasons to choose us - here’s just a few:

 - Rapid and thorough learning with expert coaches